Kirtland Regional Police Academy is offered at the Kirtland Central Campus in Roscommon.

 The median annual wage for career opportunities from this program with an associate degree, according to the US Department of Labor and Bureau of Labor Statistics.

-The academy will give you the physical and mental training you’ll need to succeed as a professional.
+The academy will give you the academic, physical and mental training you’ll need to succeed as a professional.
 You’ll develop the self-discipline, respect for authority, and attention to detail necessary for extraordinary standards and safety on the job.

 You’ll get basic training and real-world skills through classroom lectures and hands-on experience delivered by a wide range of faculty members who represent decades of combined professional experience.
 Each one is a specialist in their area of training.